IoT and CAFM - on the way to FM 4.0

 We have implemented a corresponding solution with a supplier of combined water condensers and dispensers in Dubai.
 A special feature of this solution is the global component, since the signal processing is distributed over half the globe.

 Alternatively, many users rely on inexpensive sensors, each designed for a specific task.
 Their advantages are small size and favorable price.
-The intelligence to make meaningful statements from their signals is thus outsourced - for example, to the CAFM system.
+The intelligence to make meaningful statements from their signals is thus outsourced - for example, in the CAFM system.

 The solutions from IMS are able to work together with sensors of this kind.
 We receive the values of the signals, bring them together and derive necessary work from the accumulated data.
 Which are these?